vickyl-ms/buddychat/README.md

     ]
 }
 ```
-##3.
-Create or update the participants data file
+### 3. Create or update the participants data file
+If no dataEntries are present in the new signup information, it's assumed participant wanted to use previous signup data.
 ```
 REM Choose a session name to use for generating files for each round of the chat program REM The first time, you have no previous data